 4. Nereo Cave – Alghero, Sardinia

-The Nereo Cave is known as the largest underwater cave in the Mediterranean Sea.
-Both the sheer size of this cafe as well as its many arches and tunnels, attract cave divers from all around the world every year.
-If you are new to cave diving, the Nero Cave is the perfect location for you because it is easy to navigate and it within recreational limits.
+The Nereo Cave is the largest underwater cave in the Mediterranean Sea.
+Both the sheer size of this cave and its many arches and tunnels attract cave divers from all over the world each year.
+If you are new to cave diving, then the Nereo Cave is the perfect location because it is easy to navigate and experience within recreational diving limits.

 When to Dive: April to October

-Required Certification: open Water (for non-overhead areas) or cave diver (for overhead areas)
+Required Certification: Open Water – Book Now (for non-overhead areas) or cave diver (for overhead areas).